APogue/APogue.github.io/projects/codebook.md

 - **`administrative_tone`**
   Language tone used by administration
   → `conciliatory`, `neutral`, `condemnation`, `dismissive`
-  - `conciliatory`→ Emphasizes understanding, healing, or shared community values
+  - `conciliatory`→ Expresses empathy, acknowledges difficulties or distress, and emphasizes community values or healing
-  - `neutral`→ Relies on procedural or factual language without overt emotional or moral framing
+  - `neutral`→ Uses factual, procedural, or objective language regarding rules or policy without overt emotional or moral framing
-  - `dismissive`→ Uses vague or generic language that fails to address specific incidents, behaviors, or groups, even when details are available or of public concern
+  - `dismissive`→ Uses vague or generic language when attributing responsibility or identifying actors, even when detailed information is publicly available
-  - `condemnation`→ Denunciation of behavior framed as morally wrong or violating core values
+  - `condemnation`→ Denounces specific behavior as morally wrong, harmful, or against institutional standards or values
-  - `combination` → Combination of the above
+  - `combination` → Exhibits multiple tones in distinct parts of the response

-  Note: A combination may occur if the administration is using a parallel rhetoric method to handle multiple incidents involving Jewish students and students who identify as a pro-Palestinian demonstrator in a single statement
+  Note: A combination may occur if the administration is using a parallel rhetoric method to handle multiple incidents involving Jewish students and students who identify as pro-Palestinian in a single statement, if this is confounding then I'll keep only the portions of statements relevant to an incident when coding.

 - **`student_tone`**
   Tone or rhetorical framing used by student organizations